 Technology motivates people to truly participate in the progression of their culture and company.
 It’s also important to note that the boundaries of the workplace have shifted.
 Work is no longer a place we go to.
 Work is what happens in the cloud.
 We only need a browser to connect to people around the globe 24/7.

-Inspiration and compensation in a time of Transformation
+Inspiration and Compensation in a Rime of Transformation

 The new workplace offers employees a huge opportunity to contribute their ideas and talents and as a result companies need to rethink their compensation strategies.
 Visionary sales leaders transform their operations not to serve and support those who are reluctant to change, but to empower a future generation of technology-enabled high performers that are motivated to leap tall buildings.